Sharat-Innodatatics/MLmodel-with-AKS/README.md

 👌 It is surprisingly easy to work with Azure Cloud Registry and AKS services for ML model deployment and End-point creation with External IP.

-Let me know via comments if there is any step that you feel is difficult. video can be viewed on 360DigiTMG YouTube Channel
+Let me know via comments if there is any step that you feel is difficult.

+Video explanation can be viewed on 360DigiTMG YouTube Channel.